sbhs-forkbombers/sbhs-timetable-ios/README.md

 # sbhs-timetable-ios

-You need to install pod using `gem install pod`, and then install the dependencies using `pod install`.
+You need to install pod using `gem install cocoapods`, and then install the dependencies using `pod install`.

 Open the xcworkspace file, not the xcodeproj.